progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If your contribution came from a Git user who set up their own repository, pushed a number of changes into it, and then sent you the URL to the repository and the name of the remote branch the changes are in, you can add them as a remote and do merges locally.-->

-Möglicherweise kommen die Änderungen aber nicht als Patch sondern von einem Git Anwender, der sein eigenes Repository aufgesetzt hat, seine Änderungen dorthin hochgeladen und dir dann die URL des Repositories und den Namen des Branches geschickt hat.
+Möglicherweise kommen die Änderungen aber nicht als Patch sondern von einem Git Anwender, der sein eigenes Repository aufgesetzt hat, seine Änderungen dorthin hochgeladen und Dir dann die URL des Repositories und den Namen des Branches geschickt hat.
 In diesem Fall kannst Du das Repository als ein „remote“ (externes Repository) hinzufügen und die Änderungen lokal mergen.

 <!--For instance, if Jessica sends you an e-mail saying that she has a great new feature in the `ruby-client` branch of her repository, you can test it by adding the remote and checking out that branch locally:-->